KayorKaly/zero_day/README.md

-This is read me file to explain this repo
+This read me is to explain what this repo does